openmrs/openmrs-esm-core/docs/main/data.md

 # Retrieving and posting data

-Microfrontends interact with the OpenMRS server via the APIs exposed by its modules.
+Frontend modules interact with the OpenMRS server via the APIs exposed by its modules.
 In general, most of the endpoints we use are provided by the [FHIR Module](https://wiki.openmrs.org/display/projects/OpenMRS+HL7+FHIR+Solutions).
 Most of the rest are provided by the